 Dynamic pricing is a strategy that involves setting room prices based on demand.
 This simply means that room prices will be higher when demand is high and lower when demand is low.
 To implement this strategy, hotels can use data analysis tools to predict demand patterns and adjust prices accordingly.
 It's important to note that this strategy may require continuous monitoring and adjustment to ensure optimal pricing.

 Segment-based pricing is a strategy that involves setting room prices based on the type of customer.
 For example, hotels may charge higher prices for business travellers than they do for leisure travellers.
 To implement this strategy, hotels can segment their target market and use data analysis tools to determine the optimal prices for each segment.

-Seasonal pricing is an effective strategy for hotels to maximize their profits through room rate optimization, allowing them to adjust prices based on the time of year.
+Seasonal pricing is an effective strategy for hotels to maximise their profits through room rate optimisation, allowing them to adjust prices based on the time of year.
 For instance, they can charge higher rates during peak seasons and lower rates during off-seasons, resulting in better occupancy rates and higher revenues.
 To implement this strategy, hotels can use data analysis tools to predict seasonal demand patterns and adjust prices accordingly.